-You will be compensated \$35 for most study visits (screen, pre-entry 1 and 2, Day 2, Day7, and Day 28) you attend.
-At pre-entry visit #3, Day 1 and Day14 (leukapheresis procedure dates) you will be compensated \$150 and at Entry (infusion and blood draws), you will be compensated \$200.
-Compensation will be given as cash, except for the leukapheresis and infusion visits which will be a check from the University that can take 4-6 weeks to process.
-The maximum amount of compensation for the study is \$860 if all study required visits are completed and attended.
-If you are required to come to the clinic for any additional visits or at Day 56, you will be compensated \$35.
+You will be compensated \$50 for each study visit (screen, pre-entry 1, 2 and 3, Day 1, Day 2, Day 7, Day 14, Day 28 and Day 56) you attend.
+At Entry (infusion and blood draws), you will be compensated \$200.
+Compensation will be given as a ClinCard (a debit card) or as cash if a ClinCard is not available.
+The maximum amount of compensation for the study is \$700 if all study required visits are completed and attended.
+If you are required to come to the clinic for any additional visits you will be compensated \$25.
 There is no other form of compensation available such as reimbursements for parking, tokens or child care.
 In order to be compensated for your participation in this study, you must provide your Social Security Number.
 Additionally, please note that the University of Pennsylvania is required to report to the IRS any cumulative payments for participation in research studies that exceed a total of \$600 in a calendar year.